 Mouthwash overdoseListerine overdose; Antiseptic mouth rinse overdose

-Mouthwash overdose occurs when someone accidentally or intentionally takes more than the normal or recommended amount of this substance.
+Mouthwash overdose occurs when someone uses more than the normal or recommended amount of this substance.
+This can be by accident or on purpose.

 - Chlorhexidine gluconate